YoichiroOkada/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverRequirements.md

 ## Blocked inbox components

-The following components are blocked from executing on Windows 10 S:
+The following components are blocked from executing on Windows 10 in S mode (Windows 10 S) :

 -   bash.exe
 -   cdb.exe